NateWr/theme-painter/readme.md

 add_theme_support( 'theme-painter', $args );
 ```

-## Pass CSS selectors and attributes as strings or arrays, and match them up with media queries
+## Pass CSS selectors and attributes as strings or arrays, and match them up with media queries or attach an !important override
 ```
 include_once( 'theme-painter.php' );